tildebyte/sketch-a-day/README.md

 A straightforward Python script, running on (free) Google App Engine.

 Display:
 - A sketch prompt every day, chosen at random from a list of 365.
+Strike the prompt once chosen.
 - A media prompt (I need to learn to use something other than a 6B :pencil:).
-- A gallery of links to tutorials on sketching/drawing
+- A gallery of links to tutorials on sketching/drawing.
-- Prompts a list of prompts from previous days.
+- Prompts from previous days.